 "Well-Behaved Women?
 Agnès of Baudement and Agnès of Braine as Mediators and Patrons of the Premonstratensian Order", in the Haskins Society Journal: Studies in Medieval History, Vol. 28 (2016), 101-117.

 "George Washington: A Descendant of Odin?", in The Public Domain Review, February 8, 2017.

 "Imagining Medieval Europe in the College Classroom," in Studies in Medieval and Renaissance Teaching, Vol. 23:1 (Spring 2016), 95-105.

 "De Monasterio Desolato: Politics and Patronage in an Irish Frontier Convent," in The Journal of Medieval Monastic Studies, Vol. 4 (2015), 21-45.

 "Précis of the 2014 Barry Prize Winner: Loughsewdy alias Plary: a Cistercian Nunnery Reconsidered", in Eolas: The Journal for the American Society of Irish Medieval Studies Vol. 8:1 (2015), 135-41.

 "Family and Finances in Fifteenth-Century Dublin" in History Ireland Vol. 22:3 (May/June 2014), 16-19.

 This course focuses on an in-depth study of a particular topic in European history.
-Topics could be defined either by time or space: the history of Spain, the scientific revolution, liberation movements, and the Baltic states are possible areas that might be offered.
-(May be taken for credit twice under different subtitles.)
-Prerequisite: HIST 302 (HIST 301 also recommended).
-Not offered on a regular basis
+Topics could be defined either by time, space or theme.
+The World Wars, nationalist movements, and the scientific revolution are possible topics areas that might be offered.